Bill Samuels (political activist): Constitutional change

-Samuels was a leader and the biggest financial supporter of the required New York State 2017 vote that asked the question: Shall there be a convention to revise the Constitution and amend the same.
+Samuels was a leader and the biggest financial supporter of the required New York State 2017 vote asking: "Shall there be a convention to revise the Constitution and amend the same?"
 He organized the Citizens Committee for an Effective Constitution, whose goal was to reform and update the New York State Constitution.
 He traveled the state with Brian Kolb, the Republican Assembly Minority leader, urging voters to approve the convention.

-Voters rejected the convention and Samuels said: “the measures’ defeat is a triumph for all of the enemies of reform in Albany.”
+Voters rejected the convention and Samuels commented: “the measures’ defeat is a triumph for all of the enemies of reform in Albany.”

-He pursued one of his main suggestions: The need for an inclusive Equal Right Amendment.
-In 2017 he and State Senator Liz Kruger held a press briefing and submitted to the State Senate a constitutional amendment that not only covered women, but many other categories such as race, color, ethnicity, national origin, religion, or sex, including sexual orientation, gender identity, gender expression.
-Later the legislature added reproductive healthcare and autonomy.
+Samuels pursued one of his main suggestions: the need for an inclusive Equal Rights Amendment.
+In 2017, he and State Senator Liz Kruger held a press briefing and submitted to the State Senate a constitutional amendment that not only covered women, but many other categories such as race, color, ethnicity, national origin, religion, or sex, including sexual orientation, gender identity, gender expression.
+Later, the legislature added reproductive healthcare and autonomy.

-The legislature approved it in January, 2023 and it is on the ballot in November, 2024 for approval by the voters.
-The measure places New York at the forefront of legal efforts to protect reproductive rights for women after the Supreme Court voted down Roe V Wade.
+The legislature approved the submission in January 2023, and it was added to the November 2024 ballot for voter approval.
+The measure placed New York at the forefront of legal efforts to protect reproductive rights for women, following the Supreme Court's overturning of Roe v.
+Wade in 2022.

-Retirement Security
+Retirement security

-About one and half million private sector employees in New York City have no access to a retirement saving program unlike employees of large corporations.
-In response to this, Samuels designed a program called “ Retirement Security for All” and introduced it to the New York City Council.
-He said in a September 9, 2019 press conference with Mayor De Blasio, “EffectiveNY is enormously gratified and pleased to see this tremendous progress towards providing all New Yorkers the means to retire with dignity.”
+About one and half million private sector employees in New York City have no access to a retirement saving program, unlike employees of large corporations.
+In response to this, Samuels designed a program called “Retirement Security for All” and introduced it to the New York City Council.
+During a September 2019 press conference with Mayor De Blasio, he said: “EffectiveNY is enormously gratified and pleased to see this tremendous progress towards providing all New Yorkers the means to retire with dignity.”

 It was signed into law on May 11, 2021, making it the first city in the nation to create a universal retirement program through their employers.

 21 in 21

 In 2017, Samuels founded "21 in '21".
-At that time there were only 5 women set to remain in the 2019 NYC City Council, which had 51 members.
-The goal was to have 21 women on the Council by 2021.
-In 2021, 31 women were elected or 61% of the members.
+At that time, there were only five women set to remain in the 2019 NYC City Council, which had 51 members.
+The goal was to have 21 women on the council by 2021.
+In 2021, 31 women were elected or 61 percent of the members.

-In 2024: Samuels sued Trump's Mar-a Logo for fraud and they settled in full.

 Personal life

-Samuels served 6 years in the U.S. Army’s Judge Advocate Jag Corps.
+Samuels served six years in the U.S. Army's Judge Advocate Jag Corps.

 He is married to Marie Dunn Samuels and they have a daughter Kitty Samuels.
 He and Marie currently live in Newport, Rhode Island.